Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent

 The applicability of MLIPs to multicomponent alloys remains a critical open question, as current models are trained exclusively on unary and binary systems.
 To systematically assess and compare the accuracy of leading MLIPs, we introduce a novel benchmark dataset designed for maximum compositional diversity.
 This dataset comprises eight distinct systems, ranging from 2 to 16 elements.
 For each system size, we generated 100 random configurations with varying elemental compositions and atomic perturbations.
 The performance of each potential is evaluated by comparing its predictions against high-fidelity, single-point DFT calculations.

-Fig. \ref{fig6-transferability} presents a comparative analysis of the UNEP-v1, GRACE-FS-M, and GRACE-2L models, revealing a definitive performance hierarchy: GRACE-2L is the most accurate, followed by GRACE-FS-M, with UNEP-v1 exhibiting the highest errors.
-This result is striking because all models are trained on datasets containing only unary and binary systems, yet they generalize to multicomponent environments with vastly different success.
-This immediately suggests a profound dependence on model architecture.
+Fig.~\ref{fig6-transferability} presents a comparative analysis of the UNEP-v1, GRACE-FS-M, and GRACE-2L models, revealing a clear performance hierarchy: GRACE-2L is the most accurate, followed by GRACE-FS-M, with UNEP-v1 exhibiting the highest errors.
+This result is striking because all models are trained on datasets containing only unary and binary systems, yet they generalize to multicomponent environments with substantially different accuracy.
+This immediately suggests a strong dependence on model architecture.
 To quantitatively investigate this architectural dependence, we trained an augmented model, GRACE-FS-M-A, by supplementing the original training data with our newly generated multicomponent structures.
-These newly generated datasets span configurations ranging from 2 to 16 elements, reflecting an increasing chemical complexity.
-The results are decisive.
-While data augmentation reduces the error of the baseline GRACE-FS-M, its performance plateaus at a level inferior to GRACE-2L.
-This proves that the limitation of GRACE-FS-M is not a simple lack of data but is inherent to its architectural design, which fundamentally constrains its ability to capture complex, multi-element interactions.
-Therefore, the superior performance of GRACE-2L, achieved without any multicomponent training data, delivers a powerful insight: for the prediction of complex multicomponent systems, a sophisticated model architecture is not just beneficial, but is a prerequisite for achieving high-fidelity extrapolation, outweighing the benefits of targeted data expansion.
+These newly generated datasets span configurations ranging from 2 to 16 elements, reflecting increasing chemical complexity.
+The results show a clear trend.
+While data augmentation reduces the error of the baseline GRACE-FS-M, its performance remains inferior to GRACE-2L.
+This suggests that the limitation of GRACE-FS-M is not simply due to a lack of data, but is also related to its architectural design, which constrains its ability to capture complex multi-element interactions.
+Therefore, the superior performance of GRACE-2L, achieved without any multicomponent training data, provides an important insight: for the prediction of complex multicomponent systems, a more expressive model architecture is important for high-fidelity extrapolation and can be more effective than targeted data expansion alone.